JovialCheukam/linearprogequiv2026_code/README.md

-This page explains how to launch the experiments designed described in **Automated Equivalence of Linear Programs by Permutation and Scaling: Problem Definition and Exact Methods**.
+This page explains how to launch the experiments designed described in [!Automated Equivalence of Linear Programs by Permutation and Scaling: Problem Definition and Exact Methods].